droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Instructor -- Derek Ogle
 <img class="img-right" src="../img/DerekOgle1.jpg">
 I am committed to your doing well in this course and see it as my responsibility to help you both in and out of the designated class period.
-I will be available in CSE228 whenever my door is open, but also specifically for office hours from 1-3p on Monday, Wednesday, and Friday.
-You can also anonymously ask me and other students questions on the [Piazza Class Discussion Site](https://piazza.com/northland/fall2020/mth107/home){:target="_blank"}, which I will monitor regularly ([here are directions of how to post a question](https://support.piazza.com/support/solutions/articles/48000574396-students-post-a-question)).
+I will be available **TBD**.
+You can also ask me and other students (anonymously to them) questions on the [Piazza Class Discussion Site](https://piazza.com/northland/fall2020/mth107/home){:target="_blank"}, which I will monitor regularly ([here are directions of how to post a question](https://support.piazza.com/support/solutions/articles/48000574396-students-post-a-question)).
 Finally, you may send me [anonymous feedback, suggestions, or questions](https://www.surveymonkey.com/r/KC87PJW){:target="_blank"}.
 Please see or contact me if you have questions regarding this course.

 ### Tutors